 What is a VMDK file?

-The VMDK format directly competes with Microsoft and its VHD format used in Hyper-V hypervisors and virtual servers.
-Besides VMWare and VirtualBox, other platforms the support this file type is Sun XVM and QEMU.
+The VMDK format directly competes with Microsoft’s VHD format, used in Hyper-V hypervisors and virtual servers.
+Besides VMWare and VirtualBox, other platforms that support this file type are Sun XVM and QEMU.

 Background and Details